-The TryBooking website only accepts payments from credit and debit cards affiliated with Visa, Mastercard and AMEX.
+The TryBooking website only accepts payments from credit and debit cards affiliated with Visa and Mastercard.

 However, you will still have the means to record payments taken outside of the system, such as cash or invoice payments.
 Recording these offline payments within your TryBooking event ensures you gather data on all attendees, that you don't oversell your event, and allows you to present all payments in one report.